A daily practice

 Spin.Answer.Learn.

-In a world optimised for your attention but rarely for your understanding, curiosity is a quiet kind of power — and the clearest thinkers are the ones who keep feeding it.
-Enlighten Me turns that habit into a five-minute ritual: one Field, one Claim, one reasoned answer.
+In a world optimised for your attention, curiosity is a quieter kind of power — and the people who think most clearly are the ones who keep feeding it.
+Enlighten Me turns that into a five-minute habit: one Field, one Claim, one reasoned answer.
 Close the app a little sharper than you opened it.

 Spin the wheel to see a Claim from that Field.
 Decide true or false — get the app to find out who was right.